-Ross Kamhi focuses on prosecuting complex securities fraud cases on behalf of institutional investors, as well on consumer data privacy litigation.
-Ross has also focused his practice on the identification and analysis of emerging cases.
+Ross Kamhi is Of Counsel in the New York office of Labaton Sucharow LLP.
+Ross focuses on prosecuting complex securities fraud cases on behalf of institutional investors, as well as on consumer cybersecurity and data privacy litigation.
+He has also focused his practice on the identification and analysis of emerging cases.

 Ross serves on the Information Technology and Cyber Law Committee of the New York City Bar Association.